liusf15/Sketching-lr/README.md

 # Sketching-lr

+Code reproducing the experiments from the paper:

-Codes implementing figures for the paper 'A New Theory for Sketching in Linear Regression'
+E. Dobriban and S. Liu, A New Theory for Sketching in Linear Regression